Azure/bicep-types-az/generated/security/microsoft.security/2015-06-01-preview/types.md

 * **Valid Scope(s)**: Subscription
 ### Properties
 * **apiVersion**: '2015-06-01-preview' (ReadOnly, DeployTimeConstant): The resource api version
 * **enforcementMode**: 'Audit' | 'Enforce' | 'None' (WriteOnly): The enforcement mode of the group.
 Can also be defined per collection type by using ProtectionMode.
-Possible values include: 'Audit', 'Enforce', 'None'
 * **id**: string (ReadOnly, DeployTimeConstant): The resource id
 * **location**: string (ReadOnly): Location where the resource is stored
 * **name**: string (Required, DeployTimeConstant): The resource name